 With more than two decades of experience, Attorney Sweeney has been included in the list of the National Trial Lawyers: Top 100 and rated 10.0 Superb on Avvo.
 Attorney Sweeney has a history of success helping clients throughout Massachusetts and can aggressively fight for your rights.

-If you or someone you know is charged with sex trafficking or human trafficking, contact us at Sweeney & Associates today for a free consultation.
+If you or someone you know is charged with sex trafficking or human trafficking, contact us at Sweeney & Associates, LLC today for a free consultation.
 Our team serves Quincy, Canton, and the surrounding cities.